-(1) Complainants and/or victims must file the Incident Report to the Office of the Vice President for Student Affairs no later than 90 days following the date of the incident.
-There is no time limit on reporting violations of the Student Code of Conduct for the following: sexual misconduct, stalking, dating violence, discrimination and harassment; however, the longer someone waits to report an offense, the harder it becomes for college officials to obtain information and witness statements and to make determinations regarding alleged violations.
+(1) Complainants and/or victims must file the Incident Report to the Office of the Vice President for Student Service no later than 90 days following the date of the incident.
+The vice president for student services, and/or official designee, reserves the right to extend this filing time in cases of sexual misconduct, harassment, stalking, and acts that endanger the wellbeing of the college community.